 When you install a CAI, the colder, denser air can confuse the MAF sensor and cause it to miscalculate how much fuel to inject.

-If you suspect that your CAI is causing MAF sensor problems, you should take it to a qualified mechanic for diagnosis and repair.
+Suppose you suspect your CAI is causing MAF sensor problems.
+In that case, you should take it to a qualified mechanic for diagnosis and repair.

 Keep out of water

-If you live in an area with a lot of rain or snow, you’ll need to take care to keep your air intake from getting wet, as this can cause water to enter the engine and cause serious damage.
+If you live in an area with a lot of rain or snow, you’ll need to keep your air intake from getting wet, as this can cause water to enter the engine and cause serious damage.

-The moisture will cause the filter to degrade and clog, restricting airflow and potentially damaging the engine.
+The moisture will cause the filter to degrade and clog, restricting airflow and damaging the engine.

 In addition, water can also damage the sensors and electronics that are vital to the proper functioning of a cold air intake.

-As a result, it is important to make sure that the air filter on a cold air intake is always dry and free of moisture.
+As a result, it is important to ensure that the air filter on a cold air intake is always dry and free of moisture.

 Noisy